 - Compact size (less total mass compared to nearly all similar flow pumps)

-- Directional flow (pivots with 40 degree range of motion and can be rotated – great for rear wall use)
+- Directional flow (pivots with 40-degree range of motion and can be rotated – ideal for rear wall use)

 - Safe, 24V DC operation

 - Low power consumption – <35W at the wall

 - Included 3 Meter cord connects WAV pump to 1Link Module

 - Multiple operational modes (random flow modes, mirror, inverse, etc.)

 - Easy to clean (pump automatically shuts off when removed from water)

 - Incredibly Quiet (possibly the quietest driver on the market)

 - Magnetic mount works on up to 1″ glass (in a class by itself)

 - Easy installation with just a single skinny wire for all power and control (1LINK interface makes it a snap!)